 10. The Clock Tower

-Originally known as the Fountain Clock, the clock tower is in the Victorian-Gothic Revival style and built when Waterford was Ireland’s leading industrial port, trading to 400 international ports around the world.
+Originally known as the Fountain Clock, the Victorian-Gothic clock tower was erected when Waterford was the country's leading industrial port, trading to 400 international ports around the world.

 Completed in 1861, the tower was built by public subscription at a cost of £200.
 Waterford Corporation donated the clock, and it was installed in 1864.
-There is a fountain integrated in the tower where water used to flow into horse-troughs.
+The tower also features a fountain where water used to flow into horse-troughs.

 A door on the north side of the tower provides access to the clocks interior and workings.
 Though not accessible to visitors, the mechanisms of the clock and the fountain are still of technical and engineering interest.